-While contrasts such as Helmert could also describe this relationship somewhat more parsimoniously, we had no a priori assumption as to the shape of the relationship between Position and N1a amplitude so nonlinear function to Position could simplify the description and interpretation of the effect without recourse to cumbersome post hoc testing.
-In addition, it may be the case that the assumption of linearity missed important structure in the data.
-In the next section, we explore models for which linearity is not assumed.
+&lt;sup>10While contrasts such as Helmert could also describe this relationship somewhat more parsimoniously, we had no a priori assumption as to the shape of the relationship between Position and N1a amplitude so the choice of appropriate contrast weights would have to be made post hoc.

-Table 2 Model for which linearity was assumed.
+Model for which linearity was assumed.
 Pos = Position.
 Lngth = Length, WMC = Working Memory Capacity.